divyakumars/LU-Decomposition/README.md

 (ii) To find the LU Decomposition of a matrix
 ```
-'''Program to find the LU Decomposition of a matrix.
+Program to find the LU Decomposition of a matrix.
 Developed by: DIVYA K
 RegisterNumber: 212222230035
-'''

 import numpy as np
 from scipy.linalg import lu_factor,lu_solve
 a=eval(input())